geyang/jaynes-starter-kit/02_ec2_docker_configuration/README.md

    us-west-2, ami-0cf77af10d63c7969, Deep Learning AMI (Amazon Linux) Version 44.1
    ```

 3. pem key, one for each region: You need to generate this for yourself.
-Please run the [./setup/setup_aws.py](./setup/setup_aws.py) script from inside that folder.
+Please run the [./ec2_setup/setup_aws.py](./ec2_setup/setup_aws.py) script from inside that folder.
     ```bash
-    cd setup
+    cd ec2_setup
     python setup_aws.py
     ```
     This should **first generate a set of access key pairs**, inside the [./private](./private) folder.